Tantra: Practices

-One of the main elements of the Tantric literature is ritual Rather than one coherent system, Tantra is an accumulation of practices and ideas from different sources.
+One of the main elements of the Tantric literature is rituals.
+Rather than one coherent system, Tantra is an accumulation of practices and ideas from different sources.
 As Samuel writes, the tantric traditions are "a confluence of a variety of different factors and components."
 These elements include: mandalas, mantras, internal sexual yogic practices, fierce male and female deities, cremation ground symbolism, as well as concepts from Indian Philosophy.

 André Padoux notes that there is no consensus among scholars as to which elements are characteristic for Tantra, nor is there any text that contains all those elements.
 Also, most of those elements can also be found in non-Tantric traditions.
 Because of the wide range of communities covered by the term, it is problematic to describe tantric practices definitively.
 However, there are sets of practices and elements which are shared by numerous tantric traditions, and thus a family resemblance relationship can be established among them.

 Different scholars give different main features of tantra.
 For example, David N. Lorenzen writes that tantra shares various "shamanic and yogic" practices, worship of goddesses, association with specific schools like the Kaulas and Kapalikas, as well as tantric texts.
 Christopher Wallis meanwhile, basing himself on the definition given the tantric scholar Rāmakaṇṭha, gives four main features of tantra: "1) concern with ritual modes of manipulation (of the environment or one's own awareness), 2) requirement for esoteric initiation (to receive access to the scriptural teachings and practices), 3) a twofold goal of practice: the soteriological and supramundane one of liberation (variously conceived) and/or the mundane one of extraordinary power over other beings and one's environment, and 4) the claim that these three are explicated in scriptures that are the word of God (āgama) or the Buddha (buddhavacana)."

 According to Anthony Tribe, a scholar of Buddhist Tantra, Tantra has the following defining features: